apache/doris/docs/zh-CN/community/developer-guide/docker-dev.md

         && git config --global user.email "<!!! your git email !!!>" \
         && git config --global user.name "<!!! your git username !!!>"

-# 按需安装 zsh and oh my zsh, 更易于使用，不需要的移除
+# install zsh and oh my zsh, easier to use on, you can remove it if you don't need it
 USER root
 RUN yum install -y zsh \
         && chsh -s /bin/zsh <!!! your user !!!>